MOAB UTAH :: ADVENTURE CAPITOL OF THE WEST

 Horseshoe Canyon is in the outlands, an annex of Canyonlands National Park.
-On this trip you are the adventurer, you are walking in the footsteps of the ancient Anasazi.
-You will visit one of the world’s finest, undisturbed rock art panels left by ancient American Indian cultures.
+On this trip you are the adventurer, you are walking in the footsteps of the ancient ones.
+You will visit one of the world’s finest, undisturbed rock art panels left by ancient Native American cultures.
 You’ll visit the Great Gallery rock art panel, famous for its “Holy Ghost” image and ponder the mystery of their disappearance as your guide helps you unravel their story.
 The hiking in the canyons will leave you feeling strong and confident and maybe a little unwilling to return to civilization.
 While the hiking is appropriate for people in relatively good condition, there are no technical climbs or skills required.

 The Maze region of Canyonlands National Park is the among the most remote regions of wilderness left in America.
 On this expedition you are hours from civilization.
 There is unparalleled solitude and peace while you explore archeological sites.
 Some 4 wheel driving may be necessary.